-visaged in the concept of prodUsers, flexible storage and distribution, interpretation, epistemology

-and ontology are not separable
+ers, flexible storage and distribution, interpretation, epistemology and ontology are not separable considerations".

-and demand (as in the concept of

-considerations".
 Karen Barad

-Neuroscientific data, especially that represented using images like fMRI is contentious, and there are debates about how the data is gathered and the interpretations such data can yield and interpreted.
-Cordelia Fine for instance has made compelling arguments about the ways that neuroscientific literature has been used to support the claim that certain psychological differences between the sexes are 'hard-wired'.
-Fine's work is particularly relevant to our research as it has been claimed by Gur et al that "men and women tures involved in emotional processing such as the temporo-limbic and frontal brain".
+Neuroscientific data, especially that represented using images like fMRI is contentious, and there are debates about how the data is gathered and the interpretations such data can yield and inter- LOGISTICAL preted.
+Cordelia Fine for instance has made compelling arguments about the ways that neuroscientif- NED ic literature has been used to support the claim that certain psychological differences between the sexes are 'hard-wired'.
+Fine's work is particularly relevant to our research as it has been claimed by Gur et al that "men and women differ in volumes of brain structures involved in emotional processing such as the temporo-limbic and frontal brain".
 In keeping ing from sculptural 3D printed objects to academic papers.
 In the first of our experiments I view representations of memento mori and vanitas art works that are interspersed with control images from a similar time period that are of similar form.
 This is a 2 x 2 experiment and before each image is displayed one of two text phrases is shown.
 The phrases are "You will die" and "Live the now".
 The images and text combinations are random.
 In the second experiment I undertake a series of death meditations, interspersed with control meditations on compassion.